swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 #### Lifetime Dependencies for Computed Properties

-It might be useful to allow lifetime dependencies between `self` and the value returned by a computed property.
+It would be useful to allow lifetime dependencies between `self` and the value returned by a computed property.
 There is some ambiguity here, since resilience hides the distinction between a computed and stored property.
 In particular, the resilience concern might prevent us from inferring lifetime dependencies for properties across module boundaries.
 The notation for an explicit lifetime dependency on a property might look like the following: